 No leader of the “no” camp has been able to confidently and convincingly articulate to non-Māori their opposition to the bill.

-One media outlet ran a powerful quote from one of the protesters, “let the people be heard”, which did the rounds in Parliament.
+One media outlet ran a powerful quote from one of the protesters, “Let the people be heard”, which did the rounds in Parliament.
 Labour’s social media team ran an ad featuring a variation on a popular Simpsons meme in which principal Seymour Skinner decides it is the thousands of people outside of Parliament who are “wrong” and not him.

-The trouble for every “no” party from Te Pāti Māori to NZ First is that this is precisely the opposite of what they are arguing.
+The trouble for every “no” party, from Te Pāti Māori to NZ First, is that this is precisely the opposite of what they are arguing.
 Seymour’s bill is, after all, not about legislating the Treaty principles, but about having a referendum on legislating the Treaty principles.
 If the people really were to be heard, the bill would likely pass into law – if the public really are the arbiters of who is right and wrong, polling suggests they’re more on the side of the Seymours (David and Skinner) than anyone else’s.

 In their rage at Act’s anachronistic rewriting of the principles, the Opposition seems to have forgotten that it’s the referendum, as much as the principles themselves, that is likely to attract people to the bill.
-It takes a skilful politician to argue why the public shouldn’t have a say on something, which is perhaps why none of the current crop have waded too deeply into the matter of the referendum.
+It takes a skilful politician to argue why the public shouldn’t have a say on something, which is perhaps why none of the current crop has waded too deeply into the matter of the referendum.

 The poll was taken over an unusually long period of November 1-10 (with a margin of error of 3.1%) and National’s relatively low polling diverged sharply from a Taxpayers’ Union-Curia Poll (Curia also conducts National’s internal polls) taken at the same time.